Counseling Services – Graduate Internship Program

-- Current enrollment in a CACREP-accredited Doctoral or Master’s program in the field of Mental Health Counseling.
+- Current enrollment in a CACREP-accredited Doctoral or Master’s program in the field of Mental Health Counseling or Social Work.

 - Must have completed at least one clinical practicum placement, unless expressing an interest in completing both practicum and internship consecutively.

-- Completion of YWCA volunteer training (30 hours) prior to start date.
+- Completion of YWCA orientation and advanced training (32 hours) prior to start date.